battlefield-portal-community/ui_builder/README.md

 - Tab and menus with code that handles showing and hiding the correct page
 - Save and continue later (are cookies enough ?)
 - Better error logging
-- Multiple ParseUi calls for root containers as default export format

 ## Bugs
 - Ability to add sub elements to a text container (need to test in game if that's legal)